OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 ---
 title: Rollbacks with Octopus Deploy
-description: Learn about how to implement a rollback strategy with Octopus Deploy without having to implement advanced deployment patterns.
+description: Learn about how to implement a rollback strategy with Octopus Deploy, without having to implement advanced deployment patterns.
 author: bob.walker@octopus.com
 visibility: public
-published: 2099-12-31
+published: 2021-10-27-1400
 metaImage:
 bannerImage:
 bannerImageAlt: